CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-The hysteresis is subsequently fitted using the <code>fit</code> method, considering the coordinates of the best loop's points and selecting the desired <code>method</code>.
+The hysteresis is subsequently fitted using the fit <code>method</code>, considering the coordinates of the best loop's points and selecting the desired method.
 This approach leverages the <a href="https://pypi.org/project/lmfit/">lmfit</a> library, enabling the extraction of parameters from the hysteresis model that best converges with the experimental data.
 </p>

 <p align="justify" width="100%">